namishh/com/content/blog/devlogs/pico.md

 I wanted to nerf the primary attack in some way as well.
 Using cooldowns again felt kind of cheap, so I made it so that you can spam the primary attack but you will have to reload after certain amount of bullets.

-This was really easy to code as all I did was check if the magazine is empty and if it is, over the reload time, disable shooting and keeping add bullets to the max capacity of the magazine.
+This was really easy to code as all I did was check if the magazine is empty and if it is, over the reload time, disable shooting and keep adding bullets to the max capacity of the magazine.

 <br>